opensourcestories/opensourcestories.org/content/stories/2021/aaron-patterson.md

 **Julia Ferraioli**: When GitHub first launched, they actually weren't focused on open source.
 Right?
 Social coding platform?

-**Aaron Patterson**: Yeah, yeah.
-I think that's true.
+**Aaron Patterson**: I think that's true.
 They were just a social coding platform.
 But I mean, I don't know what else you would be.
 If it's gonna be social, it's got to be open source, basically.
 Right?
 Especially if you're just launching a website, who else is going to use it?
 You can't socially code your closed source project.
 Like, how is that social?

 **Julia Ferraioli**: Your anti-social coding platform?